contactfaiz12/contactfaiz12/README.md

 I've been working as FullStack Developer for over 3 years and I am good with Python, Flask, Angular, React and Typescript, and have hands-on experience in Docker, Kubernetes, and Microservices architecture.
 Can also work with React and Next.

 * 🌍  I'm based in India
-* 🤝  I'm open to collaborating on Python and Angular projects
+* 🤝  I'm open to collaborating on Python, Angular and React projects

 ### Skills